Grammatical gender: Overview

 Languages with grammatical gender usually have two to four different genders, but some are attested with up to 20.

 Common gender divisions include masculine and feminine; masculine, feminine, and neuter; or animate and inanimate.

-Depending on the language and the word, this assignment might bear some relationship with the meaning of the noun (e.g. "woman" is usually feminine), or may be arbitrary.
+Depending on the language and the specific word, the assignment of grammatical gender may correlate with the noun’s meaning (e.g., "woman" is typically feminine) or may be entirely arbitrary.

-In a few languages, the assignment of any particular noun (i.e., nominal lexeme, that set of noun forms inflectable from a common lemma) to one grammatical gender is solely determined by that noun’s meaning (or attributes, like biological sex, humanness, or animacy).
+In a few languages, the assignment of any particular noun (i.e., nominal lexeme, that set of noun forms inflectable from a common lemma) to one grammatical gender is solely determined by that noun's meaning, or attributes, like biological sex, humanness, or animacy.
 However, the existence of words that denote male and female, such as the difference between "aunt" and "uncle" is not enough to constitute a gender system.

-In other languages, the division into genders usually correlates to some degree, at least for a certain set of nouns (such as those denoting humans), with some property or properties of the things that particular nouns denote.
+In other languages, the division into genders usually correlates to some degree, at least for a certain set of nouns, such as those denoting humans, with some property or properties of the things that particular nouns denote.
 Such properties include animacy or inanimacy, "humanness" or non-humanness, and biological sex.

-However, in most languages, this semantic division is only partially valid, and many nouns may belong to a gender category that contrasts with their meaning (e.g. the word for "manliness" could be of feminine gender, as it is in French with "masculinité" and "virilité").
+However, in most languages, this semantic division is only partially valid, and many nouns may belong to a gender category that contrasts with their meaning, e.g. the word for "manliness" could be of feminine gender, as it is in French with "la masculinité" and "la virilité".
 In such a case, the gender assignment can also be influenced by the morphology or phonology of the noun, or in some cases can be apparently arbitrary.

 Usually each noun is assigned to one of the genders, and few or no nouns can occur in more than one gender.

 Gender is considered an inherent quality of nouns, and it affects the forms of other related words, a process called "agreement".
 Nouns may be considered the "triggers" of the process, whereas other words will be the "target" of these changes.

 These related words can be, depending on the language: determiners, pronouns, numerals, quantifiers, possessives, adjectives, past and passive participles, articles, verbs, adverbs, complementizers, and adpositions.
 Gender class may be marked on the noun itself, but will also always be marked on other constituents in a noun phrase or sentence.
 If the noun is explicitly marked, both trigger and target may feature similar alternations.

-Functions of grammatical gender
+Functions

 Three possible functions of grammatical gender include: